PeggyJV/cellar-contracts/docs/adapters.md

 ## Aave

-Thare are adapters for both Aave V2 and V3.
+There are adapters for both Aave V2 and V3.

 The adapters support both despoting assets and borrowing assets.